MicheleZito/Region-Growing-CUDA/README.md

 found that satisfy the threshold.

-Given as inputs the image, the threshold and the seed coordinates, the goal is to obtain a matrix of the same size as that of the image, we’ll call it the mask matrix, where the values can be either 0 or 1, meaning that pixel didn’t (or did) satisfy the homogeneity criterion
+Given as inputs the image, the threshold and the seed coordinates, the goal is to obtain a matrix of the same size as that of the image, we’ll call it the mask matrix, where the values can be either 0 or 1, meaning that pixel didn’t (or did) satisfy the homogeneity criterion.

+Here follow the pseudocodes for the sequential algorithm and the CUDA parallel algorithm.
+Finally some visual examples of output generated.

 ## Sequential Algorithm Pseudocode